 The addition of unexpected flavors, such as jalapeño peppers and whisky, extends menus and helps boost sales.
-Brought to you by Kraft Foodservice.
+Sponsored by PHILADELPHIA Cream Cheese.

 Not so very long ago, restaurants that menued milkshakes had all of their bases covered if they offered the three traditional flavors: vanilla, chocolate and strawberry.
 But times have changed — and dramatically, too.
 Today, it's not unexpected to hear about ice cream-based milkshakes flavored with jalapeño peppers, salted caramel, Oreo cookies, Jack Daniel's Whisky or even an entire 3-inch pie.

 It's pretty much anything goes, in fact, in the changing world of milkshakes — and the more innovative the better, experts say.
 “Milkshakes are an indulgent treat,” says Dennis Lombardi, executive vice president-foodservice strategies for WD Partners, a design and development firm in Columbus, Ohio.
 “And we're seeing more restaurants going beyond the traditional flavors.
 They're a great way to extend a restaurant's menu.”